Why Perplexity Cites Reddit Instead of Your Brand — And How to Fix It (2026)

 Tables, definitions, clear headings, and concise answer sections help.
 Reddit wins partly because threads create natural comparison structure.
 Your page needs an equivalent advantage, but with better sourcing and cleaner logic.

-Research on AI answer extraction also found that concise summary sections and direct-answer formatting improve the odds that answer engines reuse a page's language (Seer Interactive, 2024).
+Research on AI answer extraction found that concise summary sections and direct-answer formatting improve the odds that answer engines reuse a page's language (Seer Interactive, 2024).
 Structure will not save a weak claim, but it does help a strong claim travel.

 4. Build independent corroboration around the claim